git-pull/tao-of-tmux/manuscript/07-pane.md

 Panes can be resized within [windows](#windows).

 Another technique that resizes panes is [window layouts](#window-layouts).
-The difference is a window layout switch the proportions and order of the panes.
+The difference is a window layout switches the proportions and order of the panes.
-Resizing the panes target a specific pane inside that window.
+Resizing the panes targets a specific pane inside that window.

 Resizing a pane in a specific layout may subsequently resize that whole row.